Satoru Iwata

 Data Assimilation

 Data assimilation integrates large-scale numerical simulation models and observational big data based on Bayesian statistics.
-We develop algorithms of data assimilation towards applications to practical problems.

 Understanding, Predicting and Controlling Dynamics